isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-06-01-post-early-printing-in-the-philippines.md

 [^3]: Wolf, E. (1947). *Doctrina Christiana: The first book printed in the Philippines, Manila, 1593*.
 Retrieved from Project Gutenberg website.

 [^4]: Buhain, D.D.
 (1998).  *[A history of publishing in the Philippines](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=9751141)* (p.
 2).
 [Quezon City]: D.D.
 Buhain.
 (Call no.: R q070.509599 HIS)

+[^5]: Vallejo, R.M. (n.d.). *Books and bookmaking in the Philippines*.
+Retrieved from the National Commission for Culture and Arts (Republic of the Philippines, Office of the President) website; [Suarez & Woudhuysen](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=200774186), 2013, p.
+112.